-Stuart is Professor of Clinical & Molecular Cardiology at Imperial College London, head of the Myocardial & Vascular Biology Division at NHLI, and group head within the Cardiovascular Genetics & Genomics Unit.
-He is also Director of the Cardiovascular & Metabolic Disorders Programme at Duke-NUS Medical School, Singapore, and Director of the National Heart Reesearch Institute of Singapore.
+Stuart is Professor of Clinical & Molecular Cardiology at Imperial College London and group head within the Cardiovascular Genetics & Genomics Unit.
+He is also Director of the Cardiovascular & Metabolic Disorders Programme at Duke-NUS Medical School, Singapore, and Director of the National Heart Research Institute of Singapore.

 James is a Clinical Senior Lecturer in Genomic Medicine at Imperial College, and a group head within the Cardiovascular Genetics & Genomics Unit.
 He practices clinically as a Consultant Cardiologist at Royal Brompton & Harefield Hospitals, and is cardiac lead for the West London Genome Medicine Centre.